abarahonar/generative_art/00 Joy Division/README.md

 # Joy Division's Unknown Pleasures Art Cover

 Code done following the instructions at [Generative Art — 3 Fundamental Concepts to Get You Started](https://levelup.gitconnected.com/generative-art-3-fundamental-concepts-to-get-you-started-44205dae167b).
 However, the author didn't interpret `MAX_HEIGHT` and `MAX_WIDTH` correctly (They used `MAX_HEIGHT` for everything).
-In this version that's fixed
+In this version that's fixed, alongside some personal improvements.

+**EDIT: A better source for future reference is [generative artistry](https://generativeartistry.com/).**

 ## RUN
 ```bash